Table of Contents

 Decreased production of red cells

-This may occur due to complete bone marrow failure, where by production of ALL blood cells is reduced, or it may occur due to disorders that affect only red blood cells.
+This may occur due to complete bone marrow failure, whereby the production of ALL blood cells is reduced, or it may occur due to disorders that affect only red blood cells.
 Failure to make red blood cells may be due to nutritional deficiencies of iron or vitamins, inherited disorders of hemoglobin, chronic diseases, or kidney problems.

 The size of the red cell is useful in diagnosis: